aashoo17/notes/src/linux/networking/basics.md

 ## Routing protocol

-these protocols are used to find the path for data travel from one locatiol to another location
+these protocols are used to find the path for data travel from one location to another location
 two networks are connected to some kind of bridgers like routers

 e.g.